Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 bash

-wc -l notes.txt # lines only — most common flag
+wc -l notes.txt # lines only — most commonly used

 wc -w notes.txt # words only